roobert/search-replace.nvim/README.md

                      # - move to end of expression to replace
 <leader>rs           # - open which-key 'replace' sub-menu, then 'selections' UI
-e                    # - specify '[e]xpr' special key to use as search term example_replacement  # - term to replace with
+e                    # - specify '[e]xpr' special key to use as search term example.replacement  # - term to replace with
-yyyynnyy<esc>        # - since 'c' flag is supplied to search/replace, confirm which
+yyyy<esc>            # - since 'c' flag is supplied to search/replace, confirm which
                      #   matches to search and replace
 uuuuuu               # - undo changes
 <leader>h            # - finish by disabling search term highlighting